-b) SECTORAL PLANS: on provincial scale, are dealing with particular topics, such as the "Gesteinsabbaukonzept Tirol 2013", Tyrol, Spatial Development Plan (literally translated as "Concept for extracting rock" guideline, no directive) which provides guidelines for dealing with minerals, securing minerals and mitigating land-use conflicts and dealing with policy integration (see table),

-3) REGIONAL DEVELOPMENT (Styria), Steiermärkisches Landes-und Regionalentwicklungsgesetz 2018 (Gesetz vom 14.
-November 2017, mit dem das Gesetz zur Landes- und Regionalentwicklung in der Steiermark (Steiermärkisches Landes- und Regionalentwicklungsgesetz 2018 - StLREG 2018) Regional Provincial and Regional Development Act governs and frames the development of the regions in Styria as attractive environments for education, work and liveability; support and strengthening of economic activities and compatibility of the regions, increasing the added value and supporting collaboration between municipalities a) The goal is to support the initiative and self-organisation of regions/regional actors, coordinated action in the region, coordination between the province, regions and municipalities , b) organises "Regional-Development" stakeholder communities and allows the establishment of Regionaldevelopment cooperation, to act and operate like a private company (i.e. apply for funding, subsidies), sets the institutions for the different organisational units and how they are interacting auditing rights on provincial level a) It governs the screening of plans and programs decided and implemented by public authority (i.e. landuse, transport, agriculture, energy), does not refer to policies, SEA is mandatory for programs/plans which "are prepared for agriculture, forestry, fisheries, energy, industry, transport, waste/ water management, telecommunications, tourism, town & country planning or land use and which set the framework for future EIA development consent of projects listed in the Directive.
-OR have been determined to require an assessment under the Habitats Directive."

-4) TIROLER UMWELTPRÜFUNGSGESETZ (TUP, Umweltprüfung und die Öffentlichkeitsbeteiligung bei der Ausarbeitung bestimmter Pläne und Programme in Tirol (Tiroler Umweltprüfungsgesetz - TUP)LGBI.
+- b) SECTORAL PLANS: on provincial scale, are dealing with particular topics, such as the "Gesteinsabbaukonzept Tirol 2013", Tyrol, Spatial Development Plan (literally translated as "Concept for extracting rock" guideline, no directive) which provides guidelines for dealing with minerals, securing minerals and mitigating land-use conflicts and dealing with policy integration (see table), - 3) REGIONAL DEVELOPMENT (Styria), Steiermärkisches Landes-und Regionalentwicklungsgesetz 2018 (Gesetz vom 14.
+November 2017, mit dem das Gesetz zur Landes- und Regionalentwicklung in der Steiermark (Steiermärkisches Landes- und Regionalentwicklungsgesetz 2018 StLREG 2018) Regional Provincial and Regional Development Act governs and frames the development of the regions in Styria as attractive environments for education, work and liveability; support and strengthening of economic activities and compatibility of the regions, increasing the added value and supporting collaboration between municipalities - a) The goal is to support the initiative and self-organisation of regions/regional actors, coordinated action in the region, coordination between the province, regions and municipalities , b) organises "Regional-Development" stakeholder communities and allows the establishment of Regional-development cooperation, to act and operate like a private company (i.e. apply for funding, subsidies), sets the institutions for the different organisational units and how they are interacting auditing rights on provincial level - 4) TIROLER UMWELTPRÜFUNGSGESETZ (TUP, Umweltprüfung und die Öffentlichkeitsbeteiligung bei der Ausarbeitung bestimmter Pläne und Programme in Tirol (Tiroler Umweltprüfungsgesetz TUP)LGBl.
 Nr.
 34/2005)

-TUP is the legal translation of the SEA-Directive on European Level to legal framework on provincial level DIRECTIVE 2001/42/EC OF b) TUP governs SEA on provincial, regional and local level that widely concerns ALL Land-use planning activities (programs/plans)
+TUP is the legal translation of the SEA-Directive on European Level to legal framework on provincial level DIRECTIVE 2001/42/EC OF